GUIDE FOR AUTHORS

 - Submissions must be made by a designated corresponding author, with full approval of all co-authors.

-- All authors must provide email addresses and (if available) ORCID identifiers.
+- All authors must provide email addresses and ORCID identifiers.

 - Manuscripts should be submitted through the journal’s online system.